 3. Shuweihat Island – Wild Beauty and Unique Rock Formations

-Shuweihat Island is remote, mysterious, and perfect for those who crave solitude and scenery.
+Shuweihat Island is a remote and mysterious destination, perfect for those who crave solitude and breathtaking scenery.

 Activities: